Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Case Studies

-Beyond this quantitative result, note how the separation of strategies and policies enables powerful and general self-improvement mechanisms by allowing the outcomes of arbitrary search processes to be reified as traces and reflected upon (Section~\ref{sec:locality-references}).
-In the present case, oracular programming allowed us to add the aforementioned self-improvement feature to our Lean prover by instantiating a \emph{general}, application-independent mechanism, and only inserting \emph{four} new lines of strategy code (to collect positive feedback when a subgoal is solved even if the overall proof fails, record prover errors as negative feedback, and link successful proofs obtained after multiple rounds of feedback to all intermediate failed attempts) while defining custom queries for generating advice.
+Beyond this quantitative result, the separation of strategies and policies enables generic yet customizable self-improvement mechanisms, by allowing the outcomes of arbitrary runs to be reified into structured traces and then analyzed---a process that we name \emph{search reflection}.
+In the present case, Delphyne allowed us to implement self-improvement for our Lean prover by merely inserting \emph{four} new lines of strategy code (to collect positive feedback when a subgoal is solved even if the overall proof fails, record prover errors as negative feedback, and link successful proofs obtained after multiple rounds of feedback to all intermediate failed attempts; see Appendix~\ref{ap:lean-strategy-policy-details}) and defining custom prompts for generating and aggregating advice.

+In addition, our theorem-proving strategy exploits Delphyne's ability to integrate \emph{horizontal} and \emph{vertical} LLM pipelines, in which LLMs orchestrate traditional computations and vice versa (see Section~\ref{sec:react-comparison} for a comparison): a vertical sketch--prove pipeline delegates subgoal closure to a horizontal agent, giving it access to a lemma-finding tool itself implemented with a custom strategy.
+This is achieved using Delphyne's standard higher-order \code{interact} strategy (Appendix~\ref{ap:interact}).

+Finally, the demonstration language allowed us to write a handful of high-quality examples to bootstrap self-improvement in mere minutes, leveraging a semi-automatic writing workflow in which we provide proof sketches and let our policy try to close as many goals as possible, supplying manual proofs only where it fails, refining the style, and adding explanations (Appendix~\ref{ap:implicit-answers-hybrid-workflows}).